Showing posts with label 1995. Show all posts

 A platformer without a gun?

-Released in 1995 by Top Byte Software, this ranks as one of the last commercial games released for our beloved Atari ST. For those living on another planet for the last couple of decades, Super Stario Land is basically a shameless Mario ripoff - it doesn't even try to hide that fact at all.
-It was programmed by Adrian Keylock who did an excellent job considering no enhanced hardware was used.
+Top Byte Software released this in 1995, so it ranks as one of the last commercial games for our beloved Atari ST. For those living on another planet for the last couple of decades, Super Stario Land is a shameless Mario ripoff - it doesn't even try to hide that fact at all.
+It was programmed by Adrian Keylock, who did an excellent job considering no enhanced hardware was used.
 Yup, it's as smooth as silk on any Atari ST computer.

-Stario can walk, run (hold the fire button) and jump over his blocky 2D landscape.
-Many of these blocks can be nudged for extra points and sometimes a weird bonus - I love the one that makes you grow twice the size/strength and I will never refuse that much-needed 1UP bonus.
-The levels are populated by lots of cute critters that can be killed by stomping on their heads, although some require a double jump whilst others are immune.
-Very original, isn't it?
+Stario can walk, run (hold the fire button), and jump over his blocky 2D landscape.
+Many of these blocks can be nudged for points and sometimes a weird bonus - I love the one that makes you grow twice the size/strength, and I will never refuse a much-needed 1UP.
+The levels are populated by lots of critters that can be killed by stomping on their heads, although some require a double jump, whilst others are immune.

-Your environment is very much a "Mario" clone using the expected bric-a-brac with tube-like structures, water, moving platforms and much more.
-Everything was intended to feel this "familiar", but what interested me was the levels themselves which follow a particular design using randomly generated stages for larger levels.
+Your environment is very much a "Mario" clone using the expected bric-a-brac with tube-like structures, water, moving platforms, etc. Everything was intended to feel this "familiar", but what interested me was the levels themselves, which follow a large design using randomly generated stages.
 Sadly, this design will often backfire for a weird Deja Vu feeling as you explore the same bit of landscape... more than once.

 Watch out for falling rocks!!